Stapes: Development

-The stapes develops from the second pharyngeal arch during the sixth to eighth week of embryological life.
+The stapes develops from the second pharyngeal arch during the sixth to eighth week of embryological development in humans.
 The central cavity of the stapes, the obturator foramen, is due to the presence embryologically of the stapedial artery, which usually regresses in humans during normal development.

 Animals

 The stapes is one of three ossicles in mammals.
 In non-mammalian tetrapods, the bone homologous to the stapes is usually called the columella; however, in reptiles, either term may be used.
 In fish, the homologous bone is called the hyomandibular, and is part of the gill arch supporting either the spiracle or the jaw, depending on the species.
 The equivalent term in amphibians is the pars media plectra.

 Variation

 The stapes appears to be relatively constant in size in different ethnic groups.
 In 0.01–0.02% of people, the stapedial artery does not regress, and persists in the central foramen.
 In this case, a pulsatile sound may be heard in the affected ear, or there may be no symptoms at all.
 Rarely, the stapes may be completely absent.